themes in horror movies

 Loss of Innocence

-One of the top horror themes is the loss of innocence.
-This can take many forms and often serves as a plot device or narrative element to demonstrate the darkness that lurks underneath everyday life.
+The theme of loss of innocence can take many forms.
+It often serves as a plot device or narrative element to demonstrate the darkness that lurks underneath everyday life.

 From a young person’s naïve journey into adulthood to a group struggling with unspeakable evil, loss of innocence allows horror movies to explore the boundaries between safe and dangerous experiences.